List of Empowered characters: Empowered

 Because Empowered is only an associate member of the Superhomeys, her participation with the group is limited in scope and something akin to "part-time", so she still has a day job.
-Her first day job consisted of wearing a mascot costume for a discount retail store called "Value Mammoth", advertising the store's sales with a picket sign.
+Her first day job consisted of wearing a mascot costume for the discount retail store Value Mammoth, advertising the store's sales with a picket sign.
 This job earned her much disrespect and derision from passersby.
-Eventually, Emp lost this job when she accidentally destroyed the store in an attempt to defeat a massive Ammonoidea-like monster as it rampaged through the city.
+Eventually, Emp lost this job when she accidentally destroyed the store in an attempt to defeat a mollusc-like monster.
+Afterward, Emp moved on to cosplaying as her costumed self in a licensed troupe of Superhomeys imitators known as "The Superhomeys Experience".
+In this guise, she wears a PVC imitation of her supersuit.
+During her performances, she affects a comically heavy Southern accent to protect her identity.